wingkitlee0/trendsplanation/contributing.md

         replace ```[your_user_name]``` with your user name.

-    2. On your computer, make some changes and commit the change, e.g.,
+    2. On your computer, make some changes and commit the change

         1. Create a directory with your name

-3. To add that directory in your repo
+        2. To add that directory in your repo